 Head of the department: Prof. Dr. Markus Rapp (interim), Dr. Ralf Meerkötter

 Climate and chemistry of the atmosphere are affected by a variety of parameters and it is well known that clouds and aerosols are playing an essential role in this context.
-According to Intergovernmental Panel on Climate Change (IPCC), the feedback of clouds is one of the largest uncertainties in the prediction of future climate.
-A profound knowledge about these components and their interaction with solar and thermal radiation is therefore mandatory.
-Satellite and surface based observations by passive and active remote sensing instruments provide information about spatial distribution and temporal changes of atmospheric quantities and can help to improve our understanding of the cloud-radiation interaction.
-Instruments like MSG/SEVIRI allow to study the life cycle of clouds with a time resolution of 15 up to 5 Minutes.
+According to Intergovernmental Panel on Climate Change (IPCC), the feedback of clouds is, for example, one of the largest uncertainties in the prediction of future climate.
+A profound knowledge about clouds and aerosols and their interaction with solar and thermal radiation is therefore mandatory.
+Satellite and surface based observations by passive and active remote sensing instruments provide information about their spatial and temporal distribution and can help to improve our understanding of their life cycle processes and related properties relevant to weather and climate.

 Our research topics are: